rcav8tr/CS2Mod-BuildingUse/ReadMe.md

 ### Color of Zoned Buildings
 There are two choices for the color of zoned buildings, including signature buildings:
-- 3 Colors (default):  Building colors are red, yellow, green for low, medium, high building use respectively.
+- 3 Colors (default):  Building colors are red, yellow, green for low, medium, high building use respectively (see Reverse Colors below).
   The colors green and red do not necessarily mean good and bad building use.
   You must decide whether low or high building use is good or bad.
 - Zone Color:  Building colors are set according to their respective zone type: residential = green, commercial = blue, industrial = yellow, and office = purple.

-For Zone Color, building use is indicated by the color brightness:  the lightest color is 0% used and the darkest color is 100% used.
+For Zone Color, building use is indicated by the color brightness:  the lightest color is 0% used and the darkest color is 100% used (see Reverse Colors below).

 ### Color of Service Buildings
 There are three choices for the color of service buildings:
-- 3 Colors (default):  Building colors are red, yellow, green for low, medium, high building use respectively.
+- 3 Colors (default):  Building colors are red, yellow, green for low, medium, high building use respectively (see Reverse Colors below).
   The colors green and red do not necessarily mean good and bad building use.
   You must decide whether low or high building use is good or bad.
 - Red:  All service buildings are red.